Chanjana/Laravel-ecommerce/README.md

 ## Technology Stack

 TRIF is built using the Laravel framework, a powerful PHP framework known for its expressive syntax and robust features.
-The application follows the Model-View-Controller (MVC) architecture and utilizes Laravel's Eloquent ORM for database operations.
-Additional components include Jetstream for authentication scaffolding and Livewire for dynamic interactions.
+Laravel follows the Model-View-Controller (MVC) architecture, which separates the application's logic into three distinct layers:

+- **Model**: Represents the data and database interactions of the application.
+Laravel's Eloquent ORM simplifies database operations by providing an intuitive ActiveRecord implementation.
+- **View**: Handles the presentation layer of the application, responsible for rendering HTML templates.
+Laravel's Blade templating engine offers a clean and efficient syntax for designing views.
+- **Controller**: Acts as an intermediary between the Model and View layers, processing incoming requests and generating appropriate responses.
+Controllers contain the application's business logic and orchestrate interactions between models and views.

+### Data Migrations

+Laravel's migration feature allows developers to manage database schemas and version control database changes.
+With migrations, database schema changes can be easily tracked and applied across different environments.

+### Controllers and Seeders

+Controllers in Laravel handle incoming HTTP requests and execute the corresponding actions.
+They serve as the entry points for processing user input and interacting with models and views.
+Seeders, on the other hand, are used to populate the database with dummy data for testing and development purposes.

+### Additional Components

+TRIF utilizes Jetstream and Livewire for enhanced functionality and interactivity.
+Jetstream provides authentication scaffolding, including login, registration, and password reset features, while Livewire enables seamless, dynamic interactions between the frontend and backend without the need for JavaScript.

 ## Installation